ninivert/ParticleAccelerator/docs/Journal.md

 - Sextupole
 - Return const string in `to_string`
 - Graphics documentation
-- Move Geometry.h to .cpp implementation
+- Move Geometry.h to .cpp implementation (?)
-- Cleanup the facking extra dependencies
 - use proper QTimer.dt() for movement: Ponderate movement by frame dt
 - update correct dependencies in header files -> use bundles
 - lock camera angle